Twitter Case Goes Before A Judge Whose Past Ruling Suggests A Loss For Elon Musk

 Through Hindenburg, Anderson has accurately predicted a lot of situations.
 For example, Hindenburg famously alleged fraud at Nikola and Lordstown Motors, leading the Securities and Exchange Commission to begin investigating in both cases.

-Companies Mentioned in This Article Compare These Stocks Add These Stocks to My Watchlist 7 Tech Stocks That Will Lead the Way in 2022
+Companies Mentioned in This Article Compare These Stocks Add These Stocks to My Watchlist 7 Mid-Cap Stocks to Buy For When the Fed Gets Serious

 .